-- 23. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
-Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled. - 24.
-Observe the entity has posted, on its premises18 and website, the notice required by R.S.
-24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.19
+B. Observe that the entity has posted, on its premises and website, the notice required by R.S.
+24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.

-Information Technology Disaster Recovery/Business Continuity
+13) Information Technology Disaster Recovery/Business Continuity

-- 25. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - a) Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observe that such backup occurred within the past week.
-If backups are stored on a physical medium (e.g., tapes, CDs), observe evidence that backups are encrypted before being transported. - b) Obtain and inspect the entity's most recent documentation that it has tested/verified that its backups can be restored (if no written documentation, inquire of personnel responsible for testing/verifying backup restoration) and observe evidence that the test/verification was successfully performed within the past 3 months. - c) Obtain a listing of the entity's computers currently in use and their related locations, and management's representation that the listing is complete.
-Randomly select 5 computers and observe while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor.
+- A. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - i.
+Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if there is no written documentation, then inquire of personnel responsible for backing up critical data) and observe evidence that such backup (a) occurred within the past week, (b) was not stored on the government's local server or network, and (c) was encrypted. - ii.
+Obtain and inspect the entity's most recent documentation that it has tested/verified that its backups can be restored (if there is no written documentation, then inquire of personnel responsible for testing/verifying backup restoration) and observe evidence that the test/verification was successfully performed within the past 3 months. - iii.
+Obtain a listing of the entity's computers currently in use and their related locations, and management's representation that the listing is complete.
+Randomly select 5 computers and observe while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor. - B. Randomly select 5 terminated employees (or all terminated employees if less than 5) using the list of terminated employees obtained in procedure #9C.
+Observe evidence that the selected terminated employees have been removed or disabled from the network. - C. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A, obtain cybersecurity training documentation from management, and observe that the documentation demonstrates that the following employees/officials with access to the agency's information technology assets have completed cybersecurity training as required by R.S.
+42:126722.
+The requirements are as follows: - i.
+Hired before June 9, 2020 completed the training; and - ii.
+Hired on or after June 9, 2020 completed the training within 30 days of initial service or employment.

-Findings: We performed the procedures and discussed the results with management.
+Findings: We performed the procedure and discussed the results with management.